southmost/mlx-exp/README.md

 ---

 Hey!
-Just FYI - a lot of these tips and memory optimizations came from me chatting with Claude-3 Sonnet while trying to get this working on my M3 MacBook.
+Just FYI - a lot of these tips and memory optimizations came from me chatting with Claude "3.6" Sonnet while trying to get this working on my M3 MacBook.
 We went through a bunch of trial and error together to find what actually works vs what just looks good on paper.
 The quick start example is exactly what worked for us!